-Physical
+Physical Education

-We have a 'sports for all' policy and promote the This Girl Can ethos.
-Through our P.E. curriculum we develop skills, knowledge of sports, understanding of how to be physically fit and team work.
+We have a 'Sports For All' policy and promote the 'This Girl Can' ethos.
+Through our P.E. curriculum we develop skills, knowledge of sports, resilience, understanding of how to be physically fit and team work.

-In Early Years, control and co-ordination are key skills taught in the Physical Development strand for learning.
+In Early Years, control and co-ordination are key skills taught in the 'Physical Development'strand for learning.

-Human and social
+Humanities and social skills

-Geography, History, R.E. and RSE/PSHEE are the discrete elements of our human and social education.
+Geography, history, R.E. and RSE/PSHEE are the discrete elements of our human and social education.

 All pupils attend assemblies.
-These include current affairs, remembering historical events, marking festivals of all faiths, external visitors and celebrating the girls' achievements both in and out of school.
+Themes visited include current affairs, remembering historical events, marking festivals of all faiths, external visitors and celebrating the girls' achievements both in and out of school.

-In addition to the work covered this element is also covered through our positions of responsibility e.g. House Captains, Class monitors, Sports Captain, etc. We have a school council where elected form reps take opinions from their classes and meet weekly to discuss matters.
-Pupils choose the charitable causes to support and suggest ways to raise money.
+In addition to the work covered, this element is also covered through our positions of responsibility including House Captains, Class Monitors, Sports Captain, Playground Buddies etc. Our School Council has elected Form Reps take opinions from their classes and meet weekly to discuss matters.
+Pupils vote to decide which charitable causes to support and suggest ways to raise money.

-For RE the local Hertfordshire curriculum is followed.
-For RSE/PSHEE we use the Jigsaw curriculum.
+For RS the Kapow curriculum is followed which covers many themes and religions.
+For RSE/PSHEE we use our own curriculum which covers social and physical development and promotes good citizenship

 Outdoor learning is used often when applicable to the curriculum especially in the EY section of the school.
-We enjoy utilising not only our grounds but also the fabulous local environment eg. Verulamium for History, local river study in Geography and Bhaktivedanta Manor, a Gaudiya Vaishnava temple in Watford.
+We enjoy utilising not only our grounds but also the fabulous local environment eg. Verulamium and Bletchley for History, local river study in Geography and Bhaktivedanta Manor, a Gaudiya Vaishnava temple in Watford.

-In Early Years, Geography, History and RE are covered through a range of activities and topics that are based on the Understanding the World objectives of the EYFS.
-RSE/PSHEE is covered through stories, role play, target setting and ongoing activities that are based on the Personal, Social and Emotional objectives of the EYFS.
+In Early Years, geography, history and RS are covered through a range of activities and topics that are based on the 'Understanding the World' objectives of the EYFS curriculum.
+RSE/PSHEE is covered through stories, role play, target setting and ongoing activities that are based on the Personal, Social and Emotional objectives..